SFSU-IEEE/sfsu-ieee.github.io/index.md

 * Next meeting will be April 4th
 * Presentor (Jim Phillips) to present on power on April 22nd.
 More on that later

+###<a href="./pages/course_resource.html">Course Resources:</a>
+Find resources for a number of different courses here.
+This is inteded to help students along with the learning objectives defined in their courses.

 ###<a href="./pages/projects.html">Projects:</a>
 Find out what projects other students are working on in their classes and outside the classroom.

+###<a href="./pages/photos.html">Photos:</a>
+Check out photos of IEEE student members getting involved in all the different activities we have going on.

 ###<a href="./pages/contact.html">Contact Us:</a>
 This site is still in progress.
 Please feel free to suggest any ideas or revisons you feel necceary to any of the officers.
 Thanks for looking!